From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Experiments

 \section{Experiments}

-Amorphous SiO$_2$/HfO$_2$ multilayer dielectric mirror (MLD) samples were irradiated using femtosecond laser pulses at 1030 nm, with pulse duration of 70 fs.
-All measurements discussed here correspond to single-pulse laser-matter interactions, enabling direct isolation of ultrafast damage-initiation and phase-transformation mechanisms without cumulative or incubation effects.
+Amorphous SiO$_2$/HfO$_2$ multilayer dielectric (MLD) mirror samples are irradiated using a femtosecond laser pulse at 1030 nm wavelength and duration of 70 fs in a single-shot regime allowing to avoid cumulative effects.
 The complete laser system, irradiation geometry, damage protocol, surface-morphology characterization, and sample preparation procedures for transmission electron microscopy (TEM) are described in detail in our prior works \cite{noor2025pulseDuration, noorArxiv}.
-Site-specific cross-sectional lamellae from laser-modified (blistered) regions were prepared by focused ion beam milling with protective Pt capping and thinned to $\sim$100 nm for TEM analysis.
-Structural characterization was performed using bright-field and high-resolution TEM imaging, selected-area electron diffraction (SAED), and four-dimensional scanning transmission electron microscopy (4D-STEM).
-SAED patterns acquired from sub-micrometer regions were indexed by comparing measured $d$-spacings with simulated diffraction patterns, while 4D-STEM nano-diffraction datasets were obtained by raster-scanning a focused probe and recording a full diffraction pattern at each position, enabling spatially resolved phase identification within the laser-modified volume.
+Site-specific cross-sectional lamellae from laser-modified (blistered) regions are prepared by focused ion beam milling with protective Pt capping and thinned to $\sim$100 nm for TEM analysis.
+Structural characterization is performed using bright-field and high-resolution TEM imaging, selected-area electron diffraction (SAED), and four-dimensional scanning transmission electron microscopy (4D-STEM).
+SAED patterns acquired from sub-micrometer regions are indexed by comparing measured $d$-spacings with simulated diffraction patterns, while 4D-STEM nano-diffraction datasets are obtained by raster-scanning a focused probe and recording a full diffraction pattern at each position, enabling spatially resolved phase identification within the laser-modified volume.